aragon/nest/grants/Bastet/Proposal.md

     - Remove account keys and chain interaction from the DApps' running environments.
     - Act as a proxy between DApps and accounts / keys / chains / APIs
     - Enable users to control DApp access and permissions.
+    - Web3 is only injected to approved websites / DApps.
 - **Improve User Experience**
     - Create a centralized place for users to manage keys, networks, and DApps.
     - Use multiple DApps at the same time with different chains, either native or browser based.